 Once both parties are happy with the contract, they can be signed in preparation for exchange.

-If the searches uncovered any issues we will report them to the lender and explain how we intend to deal with them.
+Where necessary, we will report any findings uncovered by the searches to the lender and explain how we intend to deal with them.

 At this point, the buyer and seller will be committed to the transaction.
 The buyer will be required to pay a deposit and a date for completion is agreed.
 Prior to completion another round of searches will be carried out at the Land Registry to make sure that the legal title hasn’t been changed or amended since the first search.

 Providing that everything is as it should be, the transfer deed is signed and the mortgage money is requested.

 We’ll also prepare a Stamp Duty Land Tax return for filing with HMRC.